-- Within 10 business days of your non-urgent request to start services with the mental health plan; - Within 48 hours if you request services for an urgent condition; - Within 15 business days of your request for an appointment with a psychiatrist; and, - Within 10 business days from the prior appointment for ongoing conditions
+- Within 10 business days of your non-urgent request to start services with the mental health plan - Within 48 hours if you request services for an urgent condition - Within 15 business days of your request for an appointment with a psychiatrist - Within 10 business days from the prior appointment for ongoing conditions.

-However, these waiting times may be longer if your provider has determined that a longer waiting time is appropriate and not harmful.
+However, these times may be longer if your provider has determined that a longer waiting time is medically appropriate and not harmful to your health.
+If you have been told you have been placed on a waitlist and feel the length of time is detrimental to your health, contact your mental health plan at 1-800-723-8641.

-Who Will Decides Which Services I Receive?
+Who Decides Which Services I Will Receive?